XpiritBV/ContainerWorkshop2018Docs/Lab3-DockerizingNETCore.md

 ```

 > ##### Important

+> If your VS2017 debugger won't start and attach, reset Docker For Windows to factory defaults.

 > Make sure you have switched to the `start` branch to use the right .NET solution.
 If you are still on the `master` branch, you will use the completed solution.

 > Make sure you have configured 'Docker Desktop' to run Linux containers.